jerome13250/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

 1. Create unit test and place in package com.nnk.springboot in folder test > java

 ### Security
-1. Create user service to load user from  database and place in package com.nnk.springboot.services
+1. Create user service to load user from  database and place in package com.nnk.springboot.security.userdetails
+2. Implement Oauth2 login using GitHub.
-2. Add configuration class and place in package com.nnk.springboot.config
+3. Add configuration class and place in package com.nnk.springboot.security

 ## Built With